- About Us

-Heat, humidity, thunderstorms, hurricanes…these are just a few of the things you can expect during summer in the southeast.
+Heat, humidity and thunderstorms are just a few of the things you can expect during summer in the south.

-Preparing your home for hurricane season is no-brainer, but what about general summer prep?
-Just like those in cold climates winterize their homes, there are a few things those of us in the southeast can do to get our homes ready for summer.
+Preparing your home for storm season is an easy decision, but what about more general summer prep?
+Just as those in cold climates winterize their homes, there are a few steps Southerners can take for summer-ready homes.

 The seals around your doors and windows ensure that the air your HVAC system is working to cool (or heat) stays inside and that outside air stays outside.
 When your window and door seals degrade or fail altogether, you’ll notice some changes, such as:

 It’s important to note that seals don’t fail all at once.
 They degrade over time, so you may not notice these changes at first.

 Because this is a gradual change, we recommend checking your window and door seals annually.
 Here’s how to do it:

 Fixing broken seals is difficult and a bit like putting a bandage on the problem: it might solve the issue for the time being, but you’re still going to have to replace your windows or doors to fix it once and for all.